-6.6.3 Juniors:
+3. Juniors:

-- a) The Clerk of Course and/or Race Direction may penalise any junior competitor or any junior competitor competing in senior competition for the actions of the agents or parents of the competitor. - b) Use of the purple flag only applies to junior competitors while competing in junior classes. (ie: Oceania Junior Cup).
+- a) The Clerk of Course and/or Race Direction may penalise any junior competitor or any junior competitor competing in senior competition for the actions of the agents or parents of the competitor. - b) Use of the purple flag only applies to junior competitors while competing in Oceania Junior Cup.

-6.6.4 Tests for Prohibited Substances:
+4. Tests for Prohibited Substances: